didx-xyz/aries-cloudapi-apim/README.md

 ![Overview](/docs/overview.png)

 1) Consumers send HTTP Requests with the following HTTP headers:
-- apikey: kong comsumer api key (key-auth)
+- apikey: kong comsumer api key (key-auth plugin)
 - tenant-id: `{ARIES_CLOUDAPI_TENANT_ID}` e.g tenant id of issuer/verifier/holder -- or -- `{ARIES_CLOUDAPI_ROLE_NAME}` e.g governance or tenant-admin
 2) Consumers are authenticated using the `apikey` header (key-auth plugin)
 3) The access_token for `tenant-id` is retrieved from the aries-cloud-api (tenant-api plugin)